Skull Island (King Kong): Kong: King of Skull Island

 Among the many mysteries revealed in the work is the reality that on Skull Island the dinosaurs never died out, but continued to evolve over the intervening 65 million years.
 This has resulted in strange variations on previously known species, as well as many new ones.
 Chief among the latter is a race of sentient dinosaurs, called Deathrunners.
 Bipedal, extremely aggressive and 6 to 9 feet tall, they once ruled the island and were at war with the Tagatu and the Kongs.
 Their race is propagated every few generations by one queen that grows to gigantic size.
-It is one of these, called “Gaw”, that ruled Skull Island when King Kong was born and who Kong had to defeat in order to become a king.
+It is one of these, called "Gaw", that ruled Skull Island when King Kong was born and who Kong had to defeat in order to become a king.

-In the story, Carl Denham's son, Vincent (now a paleontologist), and an older Jack Driscoll return to Skull Island in 1957 to discover pieces of the earlier civilization's history and relationship to the island through an enigmatic Tagatu elder simply called the “Storyteller”, as well as in the form of archaeological discoveries such as specially pigmented paintings in underground passageways that move when illuminated by torchlight to reveal past events on Skull Island.
-Primary among these is the discovery of remnants of “the Old City”, which was established by the Tagatu at the zenith of their civilization in the center of the island in an ideal valley between the two mountains.
+In the story, Carl Denham's son Vincent (now a paleontologist) and an older Jack Driscoll return to Skull Island in 1957 to discover pieces of the earlier civilization's history and relationship to the island through an enigmatic Tagatu elder simply called the "Storyteller" as well as in the form of archaeological discoveries such as specially pigmented paintings in underground passageways that move when illuminated by torchlight to reveal past events on Skull Island.
+Primary among these is the discovery of remnants of "the Old City", which was established by the Tagatu at the zenith of their civilization in the center of the island in an ideal valley between the two mountains.
 The Storyteller's tale, along with Vincent and Driscoll's findings, suggest that the eerie skull visage that gave the island its name may have been the work of human hands.
 These and other discoveries hint that the true extent of Skull Island's secrets have yet to be revealed.

 2005 remake

 In Peter Jackson's remake, Skull Island's position west of Sumatra remains the same, in a region afflicted by magnetic anomalies and violent sea storms.
 According to the book The World of Kong: A Natural History of Skull Island, Skull Island was geologically unstable and has been slowly sinking into the sea for the past thousand years.
 By 1933, the island was on the verge of destruction.
-Fifteen years after its discovery to the modern world, Skull Island finally sank into the ocean.
+Fifteen years after its discovery by the modern world, Skull Island finally sank into the ocean.

 In its prehistory, Skull Island was a refuge for a variety of prehistoric creatures.
 Over time, more and more species arrived either by swimming, flying, rafting, or migrating through temporary land bridges.
 As the island slowly receded into the sea, life was forced to adapt, resulting in an ecosystem of bizarre and nightmarish creatures.

 Three thousand years before, an advanced civilization from Southeast Asia migrated to Skull Island, bringing with them domesticated animals such as Gaur and the giant ancestors of Kong.
 This culture eventually died off, leaving behind only gigantic eroding ruins scattered around the island (such as the enormous wall) and a small society of primitive people that became the Skull Island natives.